rajkadakia/Daily_quotes/README.md

 # 🔁 Auto-Updating Quotes Repository

-This repository automatically updates its `README.md` file every 4 days with 3 new quotes — either motivational or technology-related — using a GitHub Actions workflow.
+This repository automatically updates its `README.md` file every 4 days with 1 new quote — either motivational or technology-related — using a GitHub Actions workflow.

 ## 🚀 How It Works

 - Every 4 days, a GitHub Actions workflow is triggered.
 - A quote category (`motivational` or `tech`) is randomly selected.
-- 3 quotes are fetched from online APIs:
+- 1 quote is fetched from online APIs:
   - **Motivational**: [ZenQuotes.io](https://zenquotes.io)
   - **Tech/General**: [Quotable API](https://api.quotable.io)